anyaevostinar/anyaevostinar.github.io/classes/257-f23/project-4-individual.md

 I recommend that you work on this component on the `stearns` server since it has all the necessary things installed already.

 You should:
-* Copy some or all of your team's data into your ID4 repository in the `Data` folder
+* Copy *some* of your team's data into your ID4 repository in the `Data` folder (should only be a couple of columns max)
-* Edit the `Data/createtable.sql` file so that it creates a table with some (or all) of your team's data
+* Edit the `Data/createtable.sql` file so that it creates a table with some of your team's data
 * Add the necessary `\copy` command to your `README.md` file (For example `\copy earthquakes FROM 'Data/earthquakeData.csv' DELIMITER ',' CSV`)
 * Expand on the `datasource.py` file by adding a method that uses the `psycopg2` module to connect to the database, execute a query, and return the result (note that I've provided the `connect` method already, so you should use the instance variable `self.connection`)